 Process shots-- images of the juice and salt being added to the pot and it all being mixed and thickened

-• Add the rest of the ingredients: Beat in the eggs one at a time, and then the salt and freshly squeezed lemon juice.
+3. Add remaining ingredients: Beat in eggs one at a time, then mix in salt and lemon juice.

-• Pour the mixture into a medium-sized saucepan and place over low heat.
-Stir constantly for about 10-15 minutes or until thickened.
+4. Cook: Pour into a saucepan over low heat, stirring constantly until thickened.

 Process shots-- images of the dessert being pushed through the sieve and then it all being chilled